ReconAI/AM-Traffic-Phase2.Iteration2_Task-1-Pytorch/Readme.md

 Network should be light enough to run in realtime on a Jetson Nano device.

+Detailed description can be found in **page2** in *'AM-Traffic I. Phase 2.
+Iteration 2 task4.pdf'* file.

 -------------------------------------------------------------------------------------------------------------------------------
 # Requirements
 To be able to install Fastai on Valohai, part of the requirements could be found in *requirements.txt* and you can find the rest of them in the yaml file instructions.